 About the Kerlan Collection

 The Kerlan Collection at the University of Minnesota is one of the world's great children's literature archives.
-The collection contains more than 100,000 children's books as well as original manuscripts, artwork, galleys, and color proofs, and other production materials for over 1,700 authors and illustrators.
-The collection includes books that are significant in the history of children's literature, award books, classics, and representative books from around the world, a large number of which are inscribed by the creators.
+It includes books that are significant in the history of children's literature, award books, classics, and representative books from around the world, a large number of which are inscribed by the creators.

 To search for books, using the on-line catalog, you must use the University of Minnesota's libraries catalog.
 The libraries catalog is a catalog for the all of the University's libraries, and any books in our collection have the location "TC Andersen Library Children's Lit."
 For archival collections, including original manuscripts and art, please browse our complete list of online collection guides or search for them directly in our online database.